Skip to main content

 The Impact Is Operational, Legal, and Human

-When an email goes to the wrong place, the problem is not only the message itself.
+When an email goes to the wrong place, the fallout extends beyond the message itself.

 Your team may need to recall the email, contact the unintended recipient, assess what data was exposed, record the incident, decide whether it is reportable, and work out whether affected people need to be told.